 One of the differences at JourneyPure Women’s Professional Program is we know that in order to continue your journey toward recovery, you need to have as many skills as possible.
 This is why we offer so many unique therapies that can be combined.
 Not only will a diversity of treatment options give you the tools you need to beat your addiction, but they will also help you find out more about yourself in the process.

 Some of the therapies that the women who come to us for over-the-counter drug addiction find especially useful include:

 - Motivational Interviewing Therapy: Many addicted people feel ambivalent about getting sober.
 Motivational interviewing, or MI, can help your loved one resolve unsure feelings and set healthy goals for the future.
 Through asking open-ended questions that require self-reflection, MI can lead your loved one to a place where getting sober isn’t just required — it’s desired.

 - Group Therapy: In a group setting, it can sometimes be easier to develop a better realization that you are not alone in your journey to sobriety.
-All group therapy sessions at JourneyPure Voyage in TN are led by trained moderators to keep the discussion moving in a positive, safe, helpful direction.
+All group therapy sessions at JourneyPure Women’s Professional Program in TN are led by trained moderators to keep the discussion moving in a positive, safe, helpful direction.

 - Experiential Therapy: Experiential therapies include horseback riding, team-building exercises, yoga, music and meditation.
 Each experiential therapy is a chance for you to blossom and grow while in recovery.
 You may even discover a new hobby or talent!